DevExpress-Examples/wpf-docklayoutmanager-display-baritems-that-switch-between-mdi-documents/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Dock Layout Manager - Add a BarItem that Switch Between All Opened MDI Documents
+# WPF Dock Layout Manager - Add a BarItem that Switches Between All Opened MDI Documents

 The example adds a [BarItem](https://docs.devexpress.com/WPF/DevExpress.Xpf.Bars.BarItem) with a collection of sub items, that allow you to switch between all opened MDI documents in the [DocumentGroup](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DocumentGroup).